mspraggs/pyQCD/README.md

 Quick Start
 -----------

-The library contains two modules: one to run lattice simulations and one to process the results.
-Both modules accept an input xml that specifies the settings for the simulation or processing.
+The library contains two high-level functions: one to run lattice simulations and one to process the results.
+Both functions accept an input xml that specifies the settings for the simulation or processing.
 Examples of these may be found in the examples directory, with each file containing a description of what the file encodes.
 A list of the default values for the xml input files may be found in the simulation_default.xml file.
 These values are automatically inserted when they are missing in the main xml file.

 To run a very basic simulation, without measurements, from the project root directory, do